anaybaid7/anaybaid7/README.md

 ## What I’ve Been Up To

 ### **Data Engineering at Cineplex**
 I had an awesome opportunity at **Cineplex Entertainment** where I worked on improving how the company tracks **box office data** using **Power BI**.
-I optimized their machine learning algorithms, and even worked on a massive **Azure data validation** project that saved tons of time and made sure the data was spot-on.
+I optimized their machine learning algorithms, and even worked on a extensive **Azure data validation** project that saved tons of time and made sure the data was spot-on.

 ### **Full-Stack Development Projects**
 I’m super passionate about building web applications.
 Recently, I built a **MERN stack e-commerce platform** (MongoDB, Express, React, Node.js) from the ground up.
 It was a great way to get my hands dirty with **Redux**, **Docker**, and **CI/CD**.
 I’ve also been experimenting with **machine learning**, using Python to make sense of large datasets and build smarter prediction models.